follow-the-nft/follow-api/softwareRequirements/softwareRequirements.md

 ## Minimum Viable Product vs

 - What will your MVP functionality be?
+  - Our MVP functionality will have the user being able to send a post request to the Opensea API and bring able to grab the address, token ID, and image_URL.

 - What are your stretch goals?
+  - Adding Events
+  - Adding Multiple Users
+  - Having a link to the image through the terminal
+  - Adding a simple front end to display images

 ## Stretch

 - What stretch goals are you going to aim for?
+  - Adding Events

 ## Functional Requirements

 ### List the functionality of your product.
 This will consist of tasks such as the following:

 - An admin can create and delete user accounts
-- A user can update their profile information
+- A user can update thier NFT tokens
-- A user can search all of the products in the inventory
+- A user can search all of the NFT's in the Database
+- Call an API to grab information by parameters
+- The user can Delete info from our Database
+- A user will be able to like/follow and have those stored in the database

 ## Data Flow

-Describe the flow of data in your application.
-Write out what happens from the time the user begins using the app to the time the user is done with the app.
-Think about the “Happy Path” of the application.
-Describe through visuals and text what requests are made, and what data is processed, in addition to any other details about how the user moves through the site.
+The user will have a choice to log in or not.
+While not logged in, the user can view what NFT's they want, and if they are logged in, then can like/follow and save those to the database.

+Whenever they do a post request, it will send it to the Opensea API to grab that data is present.
+Then it will save it to the database if they are logged in.
+They can also delete from "their" database if they are signed in.

+For visuals, the user will be able to see the token, what NFT, and a link to their digital item.

-## Non-Functional Requirements (301 & 401 only)
+## Non-Functional Requirements
-Non-functional requirements are requirements that are not directly related to the functionality of the application but still important to the app.

 ### Examples include: